sentient-bread/Dependency/observations.md

 * ES trained on 13.2% accurate POS tagger achieves 91.5% accuracy.
 Replaced with 98.6% accurate POS tagger, achieves 68.1% accuracy.
 It used bad tags?
 * ES without POS tagger achieves 90.9% accuracy.
 It's not needed?

+* We're training one LSTM **each** for the EdgeScorer and EdgeLabeller classes, and getting our hidden states that we pass to MLPs internally to each class.
+* This may cause issues because the hidden states that are inputs to each of the four MLPs may not all be the same now.
+The two for the EdgeScorer and the two for the EdgeLabeller are of course the same for each other, but all four need not be the same.
+* For now, we're assuming that it doesn't matter that the hidden states are not the exact same since these biaffine classifiers are being trained in isolation any way.